Khazrak/JDocker/README.md

 Docker client in Java that uses tcp or socket.
 It mapps domain-objects to json and follow Docker Remote API.
 Currently only implemented API version 1.24 (Docker 1.12)

-The client have support for tcp and unixsocket, Windows namedpipe and test of OSX socket will come.
+The client have support for tcp, unixsocket and Windows namedpipe (holy ship!), test of OSX socket will come (it might already work).

 Most functions have recorded request-response (By Wiremock proxy to docker) and are used in unittest by Wiremock (files and mappings)